praetoria/mittn/README_scanner.md

 Configuring a false positives database
 ======================================

-- Edit mittn/features/environment.py so that context.dburl points to
+- Edit mittn.conf so that db_url points to
   your database.
+Alternatively, you can also set it by initializing Archiver in your test scripts and passing the URI to it.
 The pointer is an SQL Alchemy URI, and the syntax varies for each database.
   Examples are provided in the file for sqlite and PostgreSQL.
 Further documentation on the database URIs is available on http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#database-urls.

 - Ensure that you have CREATE TABLE, INSERT and SELECT rights to the